Logos106/py-strawberry/README.md

-# (Odyssey Course) Intro to GraphQL with Python & Strawberry
+# Intro to GraphQL with Python & Strawberry

-Welcome to the starter code for **Intro to GraphQL with Python & Strawberry**.
-You can find the [course lessons and instructions](https://apollographql.com/tutorials/intro-strawberry) on Odyssey, [Apollo](https://apollographql.com)'s learning platform.

 ## How to use this repo